FatihaBerra/refactoring-kata-java/README.md

 2.The solution lacks a Domain/Model layer , a kind of Shopping & Item entities have to be used in the service layer + Mappers (using MapStruct maybe)

+3.move the constants(discounts , sales dates , prices..) to an external configuration

-3.For money calculation the BigDecimal should be used instead of Double (why not wrapping it inside a Money class ? )
+4.For money calculation the BigDecimal should be used instead of Double (why not wrapping it inside a Money class ? )

-4.Use lombok + add some logging
+5.Use lombok + add some logging
 ...